ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 ```
 ### Install MariaDB Database

 MariaDB is a forked version of MySQL.
 It is an open source software application developed by a community that wants it to remain free for everyone.
 We will need MariaDB to store information for our dynamic websites.

-We can install MariaDB together with additional packages that we require on our CentOs server by running the commands below:
+1) We can install MariaDB together with additional packages that we require on our CentOs server by running the commands below:

 ```
 sudo yum install mariadb-server mariadb
 ```
-Confirm the installation, by pressing Y and Enter.
+2) Confirm the installation, by pressing `Y` and `Enter`.

-Now that the MariaDB installation was completed successfully, we can run the command below to start the service.
+3) Now that the MariaDB installation was completed successfully, we can run the command below to start the service.

 ```
 sudo systemctl start mariadb
 ```
-By default, our MariaDB is not secure by default, we need to remove the anonymous user and test database and configure other settings by running the command below:
+4) By default, our MariaDB is not secure by default, we need to remove the anonymous user and test database and configure other settings by running the command below:

 ```
 sudo mysql_secure_installation